A286 / Alloy 660 for excellent high temperature oxidation resistance

 - Maintains high strength at elevated temperatures

-Hex head cap screws made from A-286 are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
-This iron-nickel-chromium alloy (once age-hardened) provides A-286 hex head cap screws with high levels of strength from room temperature up to about 1300°F (700°C).
+A286 screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
+A286 hex heads are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
+As a result, A286 hex head screws provide high levels of strength from room temperature up to about 1300°F (700°C).

-A-286 hex head cap screws are mildly corrosion resistant.
-While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.
+A286 hex head cap screws are also mildly corrosion resistant.
+While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

-Because of these properties, A-286 hex head cap screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+Because of the properties of Alloy 660 / A286, these hex head screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.

 It is important to differentiate between a A-286 hex head cap screw and hex head bolt.
 Often people assume they are the same, but they are actually very different fasteners in terms of how they are manufactured, as well as from an application perspective.
 Regardless of your choice, A-286 hex heads offer strong, stable joints because of their large head service.